semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 - **Do nothing**: fail fast is disabled
 - **Stop all remaining jobs**: stops the jobs
-- **Cancel pending jobs**: cancels the jobs
+- **Cancel pending jobs**: cancels the jobs that have not yet started
-- **Stop remaining jobs, unless on the master branch**: stops the jobs except when the current branch is "master"
+- **Stop remaining jobs, unless on the master branch**: stops the jobs when the current branch is not "master"
 - **Run a custom fail-fast strategy**: define custom conditions for stop and cancel.
-Uses the [conditions DSL](../reference/conditions-dsl)
+See [conditions DSL](../reference/conditions-dsl)

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">